 Removal from an excise warehouse for home use

-If you are a warehouskeeper or owner of goods and approved for duty deferment, payment is due no later than the 29th day of the month after the accounting period, or the 28th for the month of February when a leap year applies.
+If you are a warehousekeeper or owner of goods and approved for duty deferment, payment is due no later than the 29th day of the month after the accounting period, or the 28th for the month of February when a leap year applies.
 If the 29th or 28th day falls on a weekend or bank holiday, your payment must be received on the last business day before the 29th.

-You can find further information about paying tobacco products duty where goods have been removed from an excise warehouse for home use in Notice 197.
+You can find further information about paying Tobacco Products Duty where goods have been removed from an excise warehouse for home use in Notice 197.

-Imports of herbal smoking products from third countries
+Imports of herbal smoking products

-- at importation when declared on the Customs import declaration to free circulation, along with any customs duty that applies and VAT
+- at importation when declared on the customs import declaration to free circulation, along with any customs duty that applies and VAT

-- on removal from a Customs warehouse to free circulation along with any customs duty that applies and VAT
+- on removal from a customs warehouse to free circulation along with any customs duty that applies and VAT

-Payment of tobacco products duty can be suspended by transferring the goods to an excise warehouse following release to free circulation (this means that all customs duties have been paid) from either the place of importation or a customs warehouse.
+Payment of Tobacco Products Duty can be suspended by transferring the goods to an excise warehouse following release to free circulation (this means that all customs duties have been paid) from either the place of importation or a customs warehouse.
 This procedure must be undertaken by a registered consignor.
-Tobacco products duty will then be due and accounted for on removal from the excise warehouse when declared on forms W6 or W6D.
+Tobacco Products Duty will then be due and accounted for on removal from the excise warehouse when declared on forms W6 or W6D.

-Further information on Customs import procedures can be found in Volume 3 of the Tariff.
+Further information on customs import procedures can be found in Volume 3 of the Tariff.